 God’s plan is to make much of the man, far more of him than of anything else.
 Men are God’s method.
 The Church is looking for better methods; God is looking for better men.
-“What the Church needs to-day is not more machinery or better, not new organisations or more and novel methods, but men whom the Holy Ghost can use men of prayer, men mighty in prayer.
+“What the Church needs to-day is not more machinery or better, not new organizations or more and novel methods, but men whom the Holy Ghost can use — men of prayer, men mighty in prayer.
 The Holy Ghost does not flow through methods, but through men.
 He does not come on ma-chinery, but on men.
-He does not anoint plans, but men of prayer.
+He does not anoint plans, but men — men of prayer.

 An eminent historian has said that the accidents of personal character have more to do with the revolutions of nations than either philosophic historians or democratic politicians will allow.
-This truth has its application in full to the gospel of Christ, the character and conduct of the followers of Christ Christianize the world, transfigure nations and individuals.
+This truth has its application in full to the gospel of Christ, the character and conduct of the followers of Christ — Christianize the world, transfigure nations and individuals.
 Of the preachers of the gospel it is eminently true.

 The character as well as the fortunes of the gospel is commit-ted to the preacher.
 He makes or mars the message from God to man.
 The preacher is the golden pipe through which the divine oil flows.
 The pipe must not only be golden, but open and flawless, that the oil may have a full, unhindered, un-wasted flow.

 As the life-giving milk from the mother’s bosom is but the mother’s life, so all the preacher says is tinctured, impregnated by what the preacher is.
 The treasure is in earthen vessels, and the taste of the vessel impregnates and may discolor.
 The man, the whole man, lies behind the sermon.
 Preaching is not the performance of an hour.
 It is the outflow of a life.
 It takes twenty years to make a sermon, because it takes twenty years to make the man.
 The true sermon is a thing of life.
 The sermon grows because the man grows.
 The sermon is forceful because the man is forceful.
 The sermon is holy because the man is holy.
 The sermon is full of the divine unction because the man is full of the divine unction.

-Power Through Prayer by E.M.
-Bounds
+Power Through Prayer by E M. Bounds

 - Edward McKendree Bounds

-- E.M.
-Bounds
+- E M. Bounds

 - Power Through Prayer by E .M Bounds